EmilienJemelen/selective-classification/README.md

-Implementation of the paper: _Beyond Accuracy: Controlling Broad Error Types in Selective Classification_
+Code of the paper: _Beyond Accuracy: Controlling Broad Error Types in Selective Classification_

 ## Setup and Reproducing Results